Sammi Cheng: 1995–1996: After, Can't Let You Go, Never Want to Give You Up, Worth It and Passion

-In 1996, the company decided it was time for Sammi to expand her market and fan base beyond Hong Kong.

-In August 1996, Sammi Cheng, with auburn-colored hair, entered the Taiwanese market under the titles of “Hong Kong’s new diva” and “successor to the diva throne.”
+In 1996, the company decided it was time for Cheng to expand her market and fan base beyond Hong Kong.
+In August 1996, Sammi Cheng, with auburn-colored hair, entered the Taiwanese market under the titles of "Hong Kong's new diva" and "successor to the diva throne."
 On 2 September 1996, she released her first Mandarin-language studio album,"Worth It" (值得).
 The album immediately reached number one on the Taiwan IFPI sales chart, where it remained for six consecutive weeks.
-On 11 October, it was certified by IFPI Taiwan as platinum and gold, with sales of 309,489 copies, making Cheng the first artist to receive a chart-topping certificate since the organization’s establishment.
-By early December, sales had reached 500,000 copies, ranking fourth among Taiwan’s ten best-selling albums of 1996.
-By early 1997, cumulative sales had risen to 600,000, later surpassing 700,000 across Taiwan.By early 1997, Worth It had sold one million copies across Taiwan, Singapore, Malaysia, and North America (excluding Hong Kong and mainland China).
-In North America’s Chinese communities alone, sales exceeded 200,000 copies, with the album repeatedly appearing on Virgin Megastore’s top ten sales chart.
-According to Warner Music Asia’s president in 1999, Worth It had sold 2.2 million copies across Asia (excluding North America and mainland China), making it Cheng’s best-selling album of all time.
+On 11 October, it was certified by IFPI Taiwan as platinum and gold, with sales of 309,489 copies, making Cheng the first artist to receive a chart-topping certificate since the organization's establishment.
+By early December, sales had reached 500,000 copies, ranking fourth among Taiwan's ten best-selling albums of 1996.
+By early 1997, cumulative sales had risen to 600,000, later surpassing 700,000 across Taiwan.
+By early 1997, Worth It had sold one million copies across Taiwan, Singapore, Malaysia, and North America (excluding Hong Kong and mainland China).
+In North America's Chinese communities alone, sales exceeded 200,000 copies, with the album repeatedly appearing on Virgin Megastore's top ten sales chart.
+According to Warner Music Asia's president in 1999, Worth It had sold 2.2 million copies across Asia (excluding North America and mainland China), making it Cheng's best-selling album of all time.